 Following the golden rules of colostrum feeding, Quality – high IgG and low bacteria; Quantity – a total of 4 to 6 quarts; and Timing – first feeding within 1 hour of birth and another by 8 hours will go a long way toward improving calf health on your farm.
 When problems arise or you want a check-up, the Colostrum Calculator spreadsheet tool can help you find limiting factors and plan solutions.

-Reviewed by Eugene Schurman, Penn State Cooperative Extension and Jorge Elizondo-Salazar, University of Costa Rica, San Pedro.
+Reviewed by Eugene Schurman, Penn State Extension and Jorge Elizondo-Salazar, University of Costa Rica, San Jose.

 Published July 2009